Smooth String Vacua in a Gravitationally Non-perturbative Regime: Classical Domain Wall Solutions and Strong Coupling

 The scalar $V$ is the real part of a complex scalar

 with $C_6$ the M-theory six-form.
 Inside $\cM_{{\rm 5d},\cN=2}$, $T$ parametrizes a sub-manifold

 to which we restrict in the following.

-Consider DW solutions in 5d $\cN=2$ gauged supergravity obtained by compactifying the 5d theory on an interval $S^1/\mathbb{Z}_2$.
+By compactifying this 5d $\cN=2$ supergravity theory on an interval $S^1/\mathbb{Z}_2$ we obtain HW theory.
 Due to the orbifold action, there are two 9-branes located at the end of the interval wrapping the K3.
 We will refer to the 9-brane located at $y=0$ as $\mathbf{9}_+$ and to the one at $y=2\pi \rho$ as $\mathbf{9}_-$ with $y$ the coordinate along the interval.
-Both 9-branes host a (possibly Higgsed) gauge group contained in $E_8$ for which the gauge kinetic function $f_{\mathbf{9}_\pm}$ is classically given by $ f_{\mathbf{9}_\pm} = 2\pi T$.
+Both 9-branes host a (possibly Higgsed) gauge group contained in $E_8$ for which the gauge kinetic function $f_{\mathbf{9}_\pm}$ is classically given by $f_{\mathbf{9}_\pm} = 2\pi T$.
 In the M-theory picture, the heterotic gauge bundle with instanton number $(12-n,12+n)$ maps to $G_4$ flux localized in the 9-branes at $y=0$ and $y=2\pi \rho$ given by~\cite{Lukas:1998yy,Lukas:1998tt}

 where the first term is the class of the heterotic gauge bundle in the two 9-branes.
 The second term is the second Chern class of K3 such that $Q_{\rm G4}^\pm = \pm n$ \footnote{In HW language, the heterotic anomaly cancellation corresponds classically to the condition $Q^+_{\rm G4}+ Q^-_{\rm G4}=0$.}.
 The fluxes $Q_{G_4}^{\pm}$ effectively induce a gauging of the 5d supergravity yielding an effective potential $\cV_{\rm eff}$ for the modulus $V$ given by~\cite{Skenderis:1999mm}